François Zahoui

-François Zahoui (born 21 July 1961) is an Ivorian football former player and manager who manages the Central African Republic national team.
+François Zahoui (born 21 July 1961) is an Ivorian football manager and former player who most recently managed the Central African Republic national team.
 He was the first African footballer to play in Serie A.

 Coaching career

 In 2010, Zahoui was chosen to succeed Sven-Goran Eriksson as head coach of the full Ivory Coast national team.

 In 2015, he was appointed as the head coach of Niger, leaving in September 2019.

 A week later he became manager of Central African Republic.